locxter/jgswpzzlbt/README.md

 ## Dependencies

-I generally try to minimize dependencies, but I'm a one man crew and can therefore only support Ubuntu as I'm running it myself.
+I generally try to minimize dependencies, but I'm a one man crew and can therefore only support Debian as I'm running it myself.
 Anyway, you need to have the following packages installed for everything to work properly:

 - FreeCAD for editing and exporting the CAD file.
 Install it with `sudo apt install freecad`.
+- A2Plus for assemblying to robot virtually in FreeCAD.
+Install it via the integrated addon manager.
 - Arduino IDE as a way to compile the Arduino code.
 Install it with `sudo apt install arduino`.
 - Code::Blocks as a C++ IDE.
 Install it with `sudo apt install codeblocks`.
 - OpenCV as the used computer vision library.
 Install it with `sudo apt install libopencv-dev`.